agenticbuddy/codex/docs/session-restore.md

   - Sessions with no visible user messages are hidden.
 Seed/system banners (e.g., initial AGENTS.md read, environment context) are ignored and do not create a visible session.
   - Paging: up to 20 rows are shown to reduce scrolling overhead.
   - Key hints include “S” (search) and “H” (help); key labels use the same background highlight as approval modals.
-  - Actions footer shows: “View”, “Restore”, “Exp.
-Restore”, “Server Restore”.
+  - Actions footer shows: “View”, “Restore”, “Replay”, “GPT Restore”.
 “View” opens a read‑only viewer; other actions operate on the selected session.

 - Session viewer layout and navigation:
   - Long lines are wrapped to the terminal width.
 The X–Y / total numerator is computed from these wrapped rows.
   - The header shows the numerator left‑aligned and the session file path right‑aligned (the path is truncated from the left with an ellipsis if space is insufficient).
   - Standard navigation (↑/↓, PgUp/PgDn, Home/End) scrolls by wrapped rows; the numerator updates consistently with what is displayed.
-  - Actions footer shows: “Return”, “Restore”, “Exp.
-Restore”, “Server Restore”.
-“Return” возвращает назад к списку сессий.
+- Actions footer shows: “Return”, “Restore”, “Replay”, “GPT Restore”.
+“Return” returns to the sessions list.

 - Restore actions and flows:
-  - Action labels are unified across entry points: in the sessions list — “View / Restore / Exp.
-Restore / Server Restore”, in the session viewer — “Return / Restore / Exp.
-Restore / Server Restore”.
+- Action labels are unified across entry points: in the sessions list — “View / Restore / Replay / GPT Restore”, in the session viewer — “Return / Restore / Replay / GPT Restore”.
+- Restore (server) now performs a blocking Handshake:
+  - After selecting Restore, the bottom pane shows a shimmering status “Checking server connection…”.
+The UI remains blocked during the check.
+  - The TUI sends `Op::HandshakeResume` to the server, which validates the stored provider resume token.
+  - On success (“Done”): the overlay is dismissed and the full replay of the selected session is inserted into history for visual continuity; subsequent work continues in that restored session (bound to its JSONL and server token).
+  - On failure (“Fail”): the overlay is dismissed and the UI offers Replay for the same session.
+A concise plan (segments and ~tokens) is printed followed by the Replay overlay (Enter to proceed, Esc to cancel).
-  - When a server token is unavailable, the UI suggests running “Exp.
-Restore”.
-The plan summary (segments and ~tokens) показывается только при запуске “Exp.
-Restore”.
+- When a server token is unavailable, the UI suggests running “Replay”.
+The plan summary (segments and ~tokens) is shown only when starting “Replay”.
-  - “Exp.
-Restore” — автоматический: после подтверждения из списка или из просмотрщика восстановление запускается и выполняется целиком без ручных подтверждений каждого сегмента. Для каждого сегмента отправляется преамбула и сразу Interrupt, чтобы модель не действовала на базе восстановленного содержимого. Во время выполнения показывается оверлей с прогресс‑баром “Restoring: [#####…..]
-NN%”, который обновляется по мере отправки чанков. По завершении в историю вставляется полный реплей с тем же рендерером, что у Viewer/Server Restore.
+- “Replay” runs automatically: after confirmation (from the list or viewer) the restore proceeds end‑to‑end without per‑segment confirmations.
+For each segment we send a preamble and immediately an Interrupt, so the model does not act on restored content.
+While restoring, a progress overlay is shown: “Restoring: [#####…..]
+NN%”, updated as chunks are sent.
+On completion, a full replay is inserted into history using the same renderer as the Viewer/Restore (server).
+ - “Replay” runs automatically and auto‑progresses without simulated key presses.
+For each segment we send a preamble and immediately an Interrupt, so the model does not act on restored content.
+While restoring, a progress overlay is shown: “Restoring: [#####…..]
+NN%”, updated as chunks are sent.
+On completion, a full replay is inserted into history using the same renderer as the Viewer/Restore (server).
+A final marker is sent to end the restore mode so the next user turn is not suppressed.

 - Search and help:
   - Sessions list: press “S” to open a search prompt in the footer; typing filters on what is displayed (label and, where shown, recorded root).
 Esc exits, Enter confirms.
 Matches are highlighted in the label.
   - Session viewer: press “S” to open a search prompt in the footer; typing searches the displayed, wrapped lines.
 Enter jumps to the first match; “n”/“N” go to next/previous match.
 Matches are highlighted inline.
   - Press “H” on either screen to print a brief, context‑specific help blurb (what is shown, key bindings, and a one‑liner on restore modes).

+### Restore Updates and Conventions

+- Unified behavior: all restore variants — `Restore` (server), `Replay`, and `GPT Restore` (local) — behave the same regardless of where they are launched from.
+The same actions and results are available from both the sessions list and the session viewer.
+- Visual continuity: during preparation and immediately after restore the user sees the same context/output as before the session ended (a full replay of the session is inserted into history using the same renderer as the viewer).
+- New “Restore” (server):
+  - Attempts to continue with the same server connection that existed prior to the interruption while controlling all environment details that affect parity (model, reasoning level/version, available MCP servers, sandbox policy, etc.).
+  - Users may deliberately choose a different model/reasoning level/MCP servers; any behavior drift from such changes is at the user’s risk.
+  - Selecting server Restore effectively switches execution to the restored session, and further work is written to its history.
+If a new session had been started already, the agent detaches from it; the new session’s in‑memory state is fully overwritten (disk artifacts remain so you can switch back).
+- “Replay” (formerly Experimental restore in TypeScript Codex‑CLI):
+  - Handles cases where the server session cannot be found for any reason (expired, provider error, provider change, incompatible model change, etc.).
+  - We attempt to rebuild context by sending the history to the server “for context only” so the server reconstructs the conversation context.
+Accuracy is not guaranteed.
+  - This creates a new server session and uploads the entire history in chunks; the restored content is rendered progressively into the transcript while a progress overlay shows status.
+The new session writes to a new JSONL file; the old rollout remains unchanged.
+Approved commands recorded in the old session are imported into the new session to preserve executor behavior.
+- Renamed restore modes (for consistency in the UI/docs):
+  - Restore — formerly “Server Restore” (now the primary option).
+  - Replay — formerly “Experimental Restore”.
+  - GPT Restore — formerly “Restore” (local continuation without a server token).

 ### Internal Changes